Claken/Cub3d_VM/README.md

-# !
-README IN PROGRESSION !

 # CUB3D
-This project's goal is to create a 3D graphical reprensentation of the inside of a maze in a 2D game.<br />
+This project's goal is to create a 3D graphical reprensentation of the inside of a maze in a 2D game that you can explore as a first-person player.<br />
 In order to do that, we have to use the [**ray casting**](https://en.wikipedia.org/wiki/Ray_casting) technique.<br />
-This is one of the projects of the 42 common core.
+This project is part of the 42 school common core curriculum.

 # WHAT THIS PROJECT BROUGHT ME